ibm-cloud-docs/vmwaresolutions/archiref/htdc-hpcs/htdc-hpcs-encryption-overview.md

 ## Key lifecycle
 {: #htdc-hpcs-encryption-overview-lifecycle}

 Keys have the following lifecycle:
 * Key Creation - The encryption key is created and stored on the key management server.
 The key manager creates the encryption key by using a cryptographically secure random bit generator and stores the key, along with its attributes, in the key storage database.
 * Key Use  - The key manager allows an activated key to be retrieved by authorized systems and users.
-The key manager will also roll the key either through
+The key manager also rolls the key through.
 * A previously established schedule or allow a manual roll by an administrator.
 * Key Revocation - An administrator can request the key manager to revoke a key so that it is no longer used for encryption requests.
 * Back Up - Encryption keys need to be recoverable in case they need to be reactivated for use in decrypting data that it originally encrypted.
 * Key Deletion - If a key is no longer required, an administrator can choose to delete the key entirely from the key storage database of the encryption key manager.
-When the key is deleted, the data will be unrecoverable since it is impossible to re-create the key.
+When the key is deleted, the data becomes unrecoverable since it is impossible to re-create the key.

 ## Key best practice
 {: #htdc-hpcs-encryption-overview-best}

 The following are considered to be best practices in key management:
 * Separation of duties - The implementation of separation of duties is critical for encryption key management, and to prevent unwanted access to protected data.
 The person who manages the encryption keys must not have access to the protected data, and vice versa.
 * Dual control - Dual Control requires that at least two or more individuals control a single process, so no single person is able to access or use the cryptographic keys.
 * Split Knowledge - This concept ensures that no one person knows the complete value of an encryption key.
 If passphrases are used to create encryption keys, then no single person would know the entire passphrase.
 Therefore, two or more people would need to be available to create or re-create an encryption key.